 Scholarships and bursaries

-Please use the form below to download our Scholarships and Bursaries booklet for full details.
+Please use the form below to download our Scholarships and Bursaries booklet for full information.

 We offer a range of scholarships for entry into Year 7, Year 9 and the Sixth Form.
 The value of a scholarship award is between 15% and 25% reduction in fees and entry onto a subject specific scholarship programme.
 The following scholarships are available at all three entry levels: